Thai bank bucks the trend as most report sharp drops in profit and a cautious outlook for 2021 - Thai Examiner

 By doing this, its net profit rose to ฿10.1 billion while its non-performing loan ratio edged up only slightly from 2.35% to 2.5%.

-Bank is cautious gong into 2020 about the ability of borrowers to repay loans, it has raised provisions
+Bank is cautious going into 2020 about the ability of borrowers to repay loans, it has raised provisions

 Consequently, it raised its loan coverage ratio at the end of 2020 to 134% from 120% the year previously.